CreatedByCC/coffee-machine/README.md

 - How to write clean, readable, modular Python code

 ## 🧩 How It Works
-1. The user selects a drink.
+1. The user selects a drink from the menu.
+2. The program looks up the drink and retrieves its ingredient requirements.
-2. The machine checks if enough ingredients are available.
+3. The machine checks whether enough water, milk, and coffee are available.
-3. The user inserts coins.
-4. The machine verifies payment and returns change if needed.
+4. If resources are sufficient, the user is prompted to insert coins.
-5. Ingredients are deducted and the drink is served.
+5. The MoneyMachine calculates the total amount and checks if it covers the drink cost.
-6. Profit is updated.
+6. If payment is successful, the machine deducts ingredients and “makes” the drink.
+7. The user can type `report` to view current resources or `off` to shut down the machine.

 ## 📸 Example Output
 ```